dhunt787/senecaTechTaskDhunt/README.md

 I was under the belief that I would not use the same data as in the animation.

 ## Limitations:
-THe number of answers is not very scalable, but if you change the interface defining the dataset, it can be.
+The number of answers is not very scalable, but if you change the interface defining the dataset, it can be.
 Because I use a map and a custom box component to house each answer, it should be handle more data being provided to the component in the form of props.

 Not achieved: